alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide_tier1.md

 4. Send the bug report to the designated contact for your SRE.

 ## :pray: Acknowledgments
-This user guide is based on an initial document written in September 2020 by James Robinson
+This user guide is based on an initial document written in August 2020 by James Robinson.

+Updates:
+- September 2020 by Jim Madge and Maryleen Ndubuaku.